isomerpages/moe-lianhuapri/_ccas/Visual & Performing/Malay Dance.md

 ## Collaboration with the community

-In 2017, our Malay Dancers performed a dance item at a community club for the National Day celebration.
-The dancers were excited about their performance as it was a great opportunity for them to showcase their talent.
-Although they had to reach school by 6am to prepare their outfits and makeup, nevertheless, it was a wonderful and fruitful experience for the dancers.
+**In 2022, our Malay Dancers performed for the Bukit Gombak Mid-Autumn Celebrations.&nbsp; It was a wonderful and fruitful experience for the dancers.**

 |   |   |
 |:-:|:-:|